Agustín Ubal

-Agustín Ubal Agostini (born July 19, 2003) is a Uruguayan professional basketball player who plays for Bàsquet Manresa of the Spanish Liga ACB.
+Agustín Ubal Agostini (born July 19, 2003) is a Uruguayan professional basketball player for FC Barcelona of the Liga ACB and the EuroLeague.
 Standing at 6 ft 8 inches (2.03 m), Ubal can play as a guard and small forward.
 He also has Italian citizenship.

 Early life and youth career

 Born in Montevideo, Uruguay, Ubal played in the youth ranks of Club Malvín, a local basketball club.
 In 2019, Ubal left Uruguay to join the youth ranks of FC Barcelona at age 16.
 Malvín announced it would file a complaint to the FIBA as the club felt the transfer infringed federative and player development rights.

 Professional career

-FC Barcelona (2020-2024)
+FC Barcelona (2020–2024)

 During his first two seasons at Barcelona, Ubal played for the reserve team, FC Barcelona B, in the Liga EBA.
-During the 2021-22 season, Ubal made his Liga ACB debut with the senior team in a game against Real Betis.
-Ubal also made his EuroLeague debut during the 2021-22 season, in a game against ASVEL Basket in November.
+During the 2021–22 season, Ubal made his Liga ACB debut with the senior team in a game against Real Betis.
+Ubal also made his EuroLeague debut during the 2021–22 season, in a game against ASVEL Basket in November.

-On March 3, 2022, Ubal was loaned to Río Breogán, playing for the Galicians until the end of the 2021-22 ACB season.
+On March 3, 2022, Ubal was loaned to Río Breogán, playing for the Galicians until the end of the 2021–22 ACB season.

-On September 12, 2022, Ubal was announced as a new player by Bilbao Basket, where he would remain on loan until the end of the 2021-22 ACB season.
+On September 12, 2022, Ubal was announced as a new player by Bilbao Basket, where he would remain on loan until the end of the 2022–23 ACB season.

-On September 14, 2023, Ubal was announced as a new player by Zunder Palencia, where he would remain on loan until the end of the 2023-24 ACB season.
+On September 14, 2023, Ubal was announced as a new player by Zunder Palencia, where he would remain on loan until the end of the 2023–24 ACB season.

-At the end of the 2023-24 season, FC Barcelona decided not to extend Ubal's contract, bringing an end to his 5 years with the Catalan club.
+At the end of the 2023–24 season, FC Barcelona decided not to extend Ubal's contract, bringing an end to his 5 years with the Catalan club.